BigPay vs Wise

 BigPay offers several tools to manage personal finances, including personal loans.
 This makes BigPay ideal for those who want to manage their money with the ability to send money overseas with ease.

 BigPay and Wise both have pros and cons and stand-out features.
+Wise offers international transfers to 70+ countries, with Wise card you can spend internationally in 170+ countries, and hold & exchange 50+ currencies in Wise account.
+BigPay offers international transfers to 12 countries, you can spend internationally with BigPay card in currencies supported by Mastercard or Visa, and they offer budgeting tools.
 Who you consider to be the better choice depends on the features that are most important to you.
-Do your research before deciding on the best international money transfer provider for you.
+Do your research before deciding on the best provider for you.

 Both Wise and BigPay offer fast transfer times that can range anything from a couple of minutes up to 2 business days for Wise, and 3 business days with BigPay.